-Statement of Teaching/and or evaluations - A minimum of one required a maximum of three accepted; these may be combined as a single PDF.
+Teaching statement and/or evaluations - Teaching statement and/or evaluations (a minimum of one required a maximum of three accepted; these may be combined as a single PDF)

-Statement of Contributions to Diversity, Equity, and Inclusion** - Statement addressing your understanding of the barriers facing traditionally underrepresented groups and your past and/or future contributions to diversity, equity, and inclusion through research, teaching, and service.
-Candidates are urged to review guidelines on statements before preparing their application: https://apo.ucsc.edu/diversity.html
+Statement of Contributions to Diversity, Equity, and Inclusion** - Statement addressing your understanding of the barriers facing traditionally underrepresented groups and your past and/or future contributions to diversity, equity, and inclusion through teaching and professional or public service.
+Candidates are urged to review guidelines on statements before preparing their application.

-**Initial screening of candidates will be based on statement of contributions to diversity, equity, and inclusion and research statement
+** Initial screening of applicants will be based only on the research statement and the statement on contributions to diversity, equity, and inclusion through research, teaching, and service.

 - 3-4 letters of reference required